hadifar/GrammarCorrection/README.md

 - That's all :)

 # How to use in Colab
-- Look into the riminder.ipynb in root directory (make sure put dataset in your google drive).
+- Look into the [riminder.ipynb](https://github.com/hadifar/GrammarCorrection/blob/master/riminder.ipynb) in the root directory. (do not forget to put the dataset in your google drive).

 # TODO: